 -- Susan Nolen-Hoeksema, author of Women Who Think Too Much and The Power of Women

-"Through a wealth of stories and research, The Blame Game presents a compelling case that individuals, groups and organizations can benefit greatly by focusing less on blame and more on problem solving and collaboration.
+"Through a wealth of stories and research, Credit and Blame at Work presents a compelling case that individuals, groups and organizations can benefit greatly by focusing less on blame and more on problem solving and collaboration.
 Leaders at any level of any organization will find practical guidance for how they can make this shift and also lead others in a better direction."

 -- Pamela Meyer, author, From Workplace to Playspace: Innovating, Learning and Changing Through Dynamic Engagement

 "Ben Dattner has authored a brilliant and timely book.
 Unfortunately, the blame game is alive and all too well in business today.
-In The Blame Game the author offers us insights as to how to change the game and create healthy and productive companies."
+In Credit and Blame at Work the author offers us insights as to how to change the game and create healthy and productive companies."

 -- Doug Lennick, author, Moral Intelligence